zowe/docs-site/docs/user-guide/install-zos.md

      - The member name must be a valid PDS member name in z/OS.
 If the member already exists, it will be overwritten.
      - If you omit the `memberName` tag or specify `memberName=`, the install script uses ZOWESVR.

-5. (Optional) Use existing certificate signed by an external CA for HTTPS ports in API Mediation Layer and zLUX.
+5. (Optional) Use existing certificate signed by an external CA for HTTPS ports in API Mediation Layer and Zowe Application Framework.

      If you skip this step, then certificates generated by the local API Mediation CA are used.
 These certificates are generated automatically during the installation.
-The server certificate needs to be imported to your browser - see [Import the local CA certificate to your browser](../extend/extend-apiml/api-mediation-security.md#import-the-local-ca-certificate-to-your-browser).
+The server certificate needs to be imported to your browser.
+See [Import the local CA certificate to your browser](../extend/extend-apiml/api-mediation-security.md#import-the-local-ca-certificate-to-your-browser).

      You can use an existing server certificate that is signed by an external CA such as a CA managed by the IT department of your company.
 The benefit of such certificate is that it will be trusted by browsers in your company.
      You can even use a public certificate authority such as Symantec, Comodo, or GoDaddy.
 Such certificate are trusted by all browsers and most REST API clients.
 This is, however, a manual process of requesting a certificate.
 As such, we recommend to start with the local API Mediation Layer CA for an initial evaluation.